 Ad Component Guidance

 Image Copy Use a high-quality, relevant image that complements the ad’s message.
-Keep copy brief and easily readable
+Keep the copy brief and easily readable.

 Headline Highlight the primary offer or USP in a direct, attention-grabbing way.